Health Information Requirements

-Kindergarten: A current and completed Physical Exam Form, with immunization records.
+Kindergarten: A current and completed State of Illinois Certificate of Child Health Examination, with immunization records.
 Vision and Dental Exam Forms, as required by the Illinois School Code.

 2nd Grade: A current and completed Dental Exam Form, as required by the Illinois School Code.

-6th Grade: A current and completed Physical Exam Form, with immunization records.
+6th Grade: A current and completed State of Illinois Certificate of Child Health Examination, with immunization records.
 Dental Exam Form, as required by the Illinois School Code.

 - Enrolling in an Illinois school for the first time, regardless of grade.